As COVID-19 spreads throughout the world, you may be asking why social distancing? Why the 6 foot rule?

 The 6 foot rule is to keep you outside the typical cough/sneeze blast zone so you don’t get an infected persons mouth/nose (oropharyngeal) secretions on you.
-The radius is actually tighter.
-People who talk loud, laugh a lot, spit a little while talking-they are still a risk WITHIN the 6 foot zone.
+The radius is arbitrary, sure, but it’s taking an average distance just to keep you safe.

 But what if healthy people get together?
 Surely young adult people don’t need “social distancing” do they?
-They’re healthy and probably won’t even by symptomatic.
+They’re healthy and probably won’t even be symptomatic.
 Social distancing accomplishes what?

 Remember, it’s not just about you.

 You’re both hanging out.
 Maybe helping a church with a live-stream during this crisis.
 Supposed I touch my lips while thinking.
 Then I grab my phone and put it on the table.
 The table now has a low viral load on it.
-The virus can survive for some time (if it’s plastic or steel, apparently 3 days without a host) now making that table a possible source of infection for everyone else who sits there after me.
+The virus can survive for some time now making that table a possible source of infection for everyone else who sits there after me.
 It’s not just hugging and shaking hands.
 Truth is, shaking hands is low risk as long as you wash your hands immediately after shaking, before you touch anything else.
 Now think about surfaces that have not been disinfected-chairs, tables, hand rails, movie theaters, gym equipment.
 Now you know why they are shutting these all down.

 5 Tips To Avoid Spreading Infectious Germs